Ministry-of-CBT/Project-CBT/README.md

 A WORK IN PROGRESS OFFICIAL WIKI HAS BEEN MADE, IN THE FUTURE IT WILL BE USED TO DOCUMENT GUIDES.

+ALSO yeah there's the Project-CBT discussion in github, so all other topics go there.

 # Project CBT aka: Cock and Ball Touhouture: NuclearGreg Horizons

 ## Banner